NguyenNL/SinglyLinkedList/README.md

-#Testing
+Testing

-Tesing by yun main method and result like below.
+Tesing by run main method and result like below.

     =====initList=====
     100 3 3 2 11 4 8 10 7